thomas-soutif/assignment2/part1/README.md

 These dependencies can be installed via the package manager of your Linux distribution.

-CMake might complain if the additional libraries Xcursor, Xrandr, Xi, and Xmu, are not installed.
+CMake might complain if the additional libraries Xcursor, Xrandr, Xi, Xmu, and Xinerama are not installed.
 On, e.g., Ubuntu 14.04, you can install these libraries with the command

-  sudo apt-get install libxmu-dev libxi-dev libxrandr-dev libxcursor-dev
+  sudo apt-get install libxmu-dev libxi-dev libxrandr-dev libxcursor-dev libxinerama-dev

 GLEW and GLFW will be built on-the-fly when you build the assignment program.